Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Fucking hell, John Howard.

-Though years later, Liberal Tasmanian Senator Erica Betts mentioned it in Parliament.
+Though years later, liberal Tasmanian senator Erica Betts mentioned it in Parliament.

-Betts, who's like a particularly conservative member of the Liberal Party,
+Abetz, who's like a particularly conservative member of the Liberal Party,

 mentioned it when complaining about a rainbow flag being flown inside the Department of Finance building.

-In a 2017 Senate Estimates hearing, Abetz said, quote, I'll try and do a bit of an Abetz
+In a 2017 Senate Estimates hearing, Abetz said, quote,

-cause in relation to an issue of whether or not we should change the legislation on marriage
+some people see as an activist flag for a particular cause in relation to an issue of whether or not we should change the legislation on marriage.

-all these lovely colors it It's so bright.
+It's so bright.

-He was saying, if we're going to fly this one,
+He was saying if we're going to fly this one, we really should fly the anti-marriage equality flag.

-A photo of Erica Betts on the flag.
+You have photo of Erica Betts on the flag.

 Yeah.